As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Gold Prospecting Laws: ls Gold Panning Legal in Georgia?

-These laws are in place to ensure that gold prospecting activities are conducted responsibly and do not cause harm to the environment or infringe on the rights of private property owners.
+These laws are in place to ensure that people who go gold prospecting do so in a way that doesn’t hurt the environment or violate the rights of private property owners.

 You see, gold prospecting in Georgia is governed by regulations known as the “Mining Law of 1872.”
 This legislation stipulates that prospecting for gold is legal, but only on public lands and only if you’ve got a specific type of permit, known as a ‘mineral permit.’